NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (mbc-na)=
 ### [mBC](./skill-tree.md#mobile-blade-counter) {term}`NA`
 [Mobile Blade Counter](./skill-tree.md#mobile-blade-counter) Normal Attack is used for when you need a quick ranged counter and need to move into an incoming attack hitbox for it.
 You will be moved slightly forward after starting the counter sequence.
-Try to avoid using this counter attack when it is not neccessary.
+Try to avoid using this counter attack when it is not necessary.

 ```{important}
 This does not include the potency of the Weapon Action itself!